 - the statement of comprehensive income;

-- the balance sheet:
+- the balance sheet;

-- · the statement of changes in equity;
+- the statement of changes in equity; and

-- the related notes 1 to 19.
+- the statement of accounting policies and related notes 1 to 20.

 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 101 "Reduced Disclosure Framework" (United Kingdom Generally Accepted Accounting Practice).